 The La Niña effect: How to prepare for the storm

 Australia is well known for its extreme weather conditions.
 Bushfires.
 Floods.
 Cyclones.
 Storms.
 In severe cases, this can stem from a La Niña or El Niño event, which are both part of the global climate system.
 A La Niña event dramatically influences our climate.
-It may bring more Spring rain, cooler days, tropical cyclones, more snow and an earlier onset of the wet season in the north.
+It may bring more Spring rain, cooler days, tropical cyclones.

 David Gow, QBE’s Head of Major Loss Property Claims says the BOM report is extremely helpful for those engaged in the insurance, risk and mitigation industry.